enwikipedia-acc/terraform-oauth/README.md

 Note: This code is not designed for Production use; currently this is **ENTIRELY** experimental.

+### Required prerequisite knowledge for using this repository
+* Terraform (and Terraform Cloud)
+* Ansible
+* Wikimedia Cloud Services
+* Blue-green deployment

 ### Setting up OAuth from scratch

 If you're doing this from scratch, the playbook that's run to set up the instance should configure a fully-working MediaWiki instance you can use.
 Default credentials: